oppia/oppia/CONTRIBUTING.md

 3. **Make a commit to your feature branch.** Each commit should be self-contained and have a descriptive commit message that helps other developers understand why the changes were made.
   * You can refer to relevant issues in the commit message by writing, e.g., "#105".
   * For consistency, please conform to the [Python](http://google-styleguide.googlecode.com/svn/trunk/pyguide.html) and [JavaScript](https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml) style guides.
 In addition, code should be formatted consistently with other code around it.
 Where these two guidelines differ, prefer the latter.
   * In general, code should be formatted consistently with other code around it; we use Google's Python and JavaScript style guides as a reference.
-Prior to each commit, please run
-    ```
-      python scripts/pre_commit_linter.py
-    ```
-  which checks the styling of your JavaScript code.
-If you use [Sublime Text], you might also want to install the SublimeLinter-jscs plugin by following [these instructions](https://github.com/SublimeLinter/SublimeLinter-jscs).
+    * If you use [Sublime Text](http://www.sublimetext.com/), you might also want to install the SublimeLinter, [SublimeLinter-jscs](https://github.com/SublimeLinter/SublimeLinter-jscs) and [SublimeLinter-pylint](https://github.com/SublimeLinter/SublimeLinter-pylint) plugins.
+Follow the instructions on the plugin pages for installation.
   * Please ensure that the code you write is well-tested.
   * Before making a commit, start up a local instance of Oppia and do some manual testing in order to check that you haven't broken anything!
-Also, ensure that all automated tests still pass:
+After that, ensure that the added code has no lint errors and pass all automated tests by running the presubmit script:

     ```
-      bash scripts/run_tests.sh
+      bash scripts/run_presubmit_checks.sh
     ```

   * To actually make the commit and push it to your GitHub fork, run: